-The two standout dining options at Casa de Campo are La Cana Restaurant & Lounge the Beach Club, both of which carry the tag line "By Le Cirque".
-That refers to the famous restaurant Le Cirque in New York City run by the Maccioni family.
-Here their trained chefs oversee these two menus.
-Beyond those two venues, however, there are numerous other choices, including an Italian restaurant Piazzetta in Altos de Chavon and a Spanish restaurant La Casita and Cantonese restaurant Chinois, both in La Marina.
+The two standout dining options at Casa de Campo are La Cana Restaurant & Lounge and the Minitas Beach Club & Restaurant.
+Beyond those two venues, however, there are numerous other choices, including an Italian restaurant La Piazzetta in Altos de Chavon and three at La Marina: a Spanish restaurant La Casita, Pubbelly Sushi, and SBG, the last for Mediterranean cuisine..

 If you're contemplating a Caribbean tennis vacation, you also ought to look at:

-Lodging consists of hotel rooms and suites, located near the lobby and main pool, 2-to-4-bedroom villa homes, and 3-to-4-bedroom EXCEL club villas.
-Homes and villas include assigned maid and use of a 4-passenger touring cart (check the website for rates).
+Lodging consists of hotel rooms and suites, located near the lobby and main pool, and 3-to-10 bedroom private villa homes.
+Villas include an assigned maid, private pool, and the use of a 4-passenger touring cart.
 Discounted package rates often available May-September.

 Visit the website for current rates

 Travel Instructions.
 There are three international airports in the Dominican Republic within easy access of Casa de Campo.
 The closest of them is La Romana (LRM), which is served by Jetblue and American Airlines from the U.S. (there is also service from other Caribbean islands on Seabourne.
-The other two options are Santo Domingo (SDQ) and Punta Cana (PUJ), which have even more service (see Casa de Campo's Air Service .pdf for details.
+The other two options are Santo Domingo (SDQ) and Punta Cana (PUJ), which have even more service.

 General Tourist Information.
 For general tourism information about travel in the Dominican Republic, log on to the Dominican Republic website or contact them toll-free at 888-374-6361.